balancer/balancer-registry/README.md

 `viewSplitExactOut(address tokenIn, address tokenOut, uint swapAmount, uint nPools)`

 View function that calculates most optimal swaps (exactOut swap type) across a max of nPools.
-Returns an array of Swaps and the total amount in for swap.
+Returns an array of Swaps and the total amount in for swap. (!
+Please be aware the return parameter "totalOutput" in the contract is a misnomer and actually represents totalInput !)

 > **smartSwap functions**